MissStrong/ICS4UE_Semester_1_2018-2019/21_Activity_16_Recursion/1-Lesson-Recursion.md

 ### Issues with Recursion

 Recursion can be used to create efficient programs, but it can also be used to create inefficient programs.
-In the case of Fibonacci numbers, the number of recursive calls grows exponentially as the number increases.
+In the case of Fibonacci numbers, the number of recursive calls grows exponentially as the Fibonacci number increases.

 There is also the issue of infinite recursion.
 Similar to infinite loops, an infinite recursion never terminates.
 This often occurs when the base cases do not cover all bases.